 In your search for bad credit personal loans, you have the following options:

 - Payday loans.
 Payday loans are short-term loans that you typically have to repay by your next payday.
-You don’t have to provide any collateral to secure these loans, but you can expect to pay a higher than usual annual percentage rate (APR).
-These loans are not legal in all American states.
+You don’t have to provide any collateral to secure these loans, but you can expect to pay a higher than usual APR.
+These loans are not legal in all US states.

 - Installment loans.
 An installment loan requires you to make equal periodical repayments over a predetermined loan term.
-These loans don’t require any collateral, and normally charge lower APRs when compared to payday loans.
+These loans don’t require any collateral, and normally charge lower APRs than payday loans.

 Things to avoid with bad credit personal loans